formsandflows/PACo/Canvas components/PACo_DetailsList_A.md

 **!!
 Attention: All 20 columns must be defined.**

 ### cmp_OnCheck
-This custom property contains a required parameter called "cmp_Param_RecordID" which contains the unique ID of the selected details list item (Record ID).
+This custom property contains a required parameter called "cmp_Param_RecordID" which contains the unique ID of the checked details list item (Record ID).

 ### cmp_OnHeaderSelect
 This custom property contains a required parameter called "cmp_Param_Column" which contains the text of the column clicked on.

 ### cmp_OnSelect
-This custom property contains a required parameter called "cmp_Param_RecordID" which contains the unique ID of the selected details list item (Record ID).
+This custom property contains a required parameter called "cmp_Param_RecordID" which contains the unique ID of the details list item clicked on (Record ID).

 ### cmp_OnUncheck
-This custom property contains a required parameter called "cmp_Param_RecordID" which contains the unique ID of the selected details list item (Record ID).
+This custom property contains a required parameter called "cmp_Param_RecordID" which contains the unique ID of the unchecked details list item (Record ID).

 ### cmp_TextStyling
 This custom property is of data type "Record" and has the following properties: